Dasha Zhukova: Racist chair controversy

 In 2014, a photograph of Zhukova sitting on a chair designed as a mannequin of a black woman was featured on Buro 24/7, an online fashion publication.
 The photograph was widely criticized as racist.
-Buro 24/7 cropped the chair from the photo and Zhukova apologised, describing the chair as artwork and as "commentary on gender and racial politics".
+Buro 24/7 cropped the chair from the photo and Zhukova apologized, describing the chair as artwork and as "commentary on gender and racial politics".
 Zhukova added, "I utterly abhor racism and would like to apologise to those offended by my participation in this shoot".